Is My Pillow Toxic and What Chemicals Could it Contain?

 Flame Retardants

-One of the most dangerous toxins in pillows is polybrominated diphenyl ethers (PBDEs), one of the most commonly used flame retardant chemicals.
+One of the most dangerous toxins in pillows is polybrominated diphenyl ethers (PBDEs), a commonly used flame-retardant chemical.

 Pesticides

-Pesticides are used to kill pests when growing crops for traditional fabrics such as cotton.
+Pesticides are used to kill pests when growing crops for traditional fabrics such as non-organic cotton.

 Perfumes And Deodorants